LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Introduction

-To address this, several restricted variants of LZ-like factorizations have been proposed, including LZ-End~\cite{DBLP:journals/tcs/KreftN13} and Height-Bounded LZ (LZHB)~\cite{DBLP:conf/esa/BannaiFHMP24}, which support efficient random access with space linear in their compression size.
-LZ-End constrains that each copy factor must refer to a previous substring ending at a factor boundary, while LZHB limits the height of the dependency graph formed by copy relationships.
-The LZ-End index~\cite{DBLP:conf/soda/KempaS22} allows for random access in $O(\log^4 n \log \log n)$ time on LZ-End compressed strings, but is built on involved data structures.
-The theoretical compression performance of LZHB compared to other LZ-based methods remains unclear.
+\myblock{Related Works} To address the limitations of traditional LZ-like factorizations, several restricted variants have been proposed, including LZ-Begin/LZ-End~\cite{DBLP:journals/tcs/KreftN13} and Height-Bounded LZ (LZHB, also known as BAT-LZ)~\cite{DBLP:conf/esa/BannaiFHMP24, DBLP:conf/cpm/LiptakM024}.
+These variants aim to support efficient random access while keeping space usage linear in their compressed size.
+LZ-Begin/LZ-End restricts each copy factor to reference a previous substring that begins/ends at a factor boundary, whereas LZHB constrains the height of the dependency graph formed by copy relationships.